Kriz Flew (trumpet & electronics)

 Since Mehdi retired as live perfomer in 2018, they continue as jamming studio project

 In summer 2018 Kriz was invited to do some live gigs and took the oportunity to expand Wolkenpark to a trio featuring the extraordinary Jean-Pierre Schaller on electric bass and Andy Brugger on drums.
-Together they worked with the electric jazz combo «Tanga Zoo».
+Since 2016 they worked together with Andys electric jazz combo «Tanga Zoo».
 In Spring 2019 Wolkenpark played live on tour for the first time as a trio, visiting several cities in Switzerland.
 A second tour to Russia in spring 2020 had to be postponed because of the outbreak of the Corona pandemy.

 In June 2020 the trio had a session with the exceptional pianist and keyboard player Julien Boss from Lausanne, which was so fruitful, that the band decided to continue as a quartet.
 After several rehearsal sessions they started recording material for their first release as a quartet in January 2021.